KeithGichovi/KeithGichovi/README.md

 - 💞️ I’m looking to collaborate on projects, in order to sharpen skillsets.
 - 📫 contact me by email: kgichovi04@gmail.com

-Favourite languages: python , JavaScript
+Favourite languages: python , JavaScript, PHP

 <!---
 KeithGichovi/KeithGichovi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.